digitaldyna/cf7-custom-validation-message/README.txt

 2. When user submit form, custom validation message will be displayed below is field.

 == Changelog ==

+= 2.0.0 =
+* Fixed validation.
+Added Rest API compatiblity as it's changed by Contact Form 7.
+* Used object notation to access the ID from contact form 7 object at admin side.
+* While activating plugin, showing 304 error for multisite.
+It's fixed.
+* Compatiblity check with WordPress 6.0.2.

 = 1.3.1 =
 * Added custom validation message support for file upload field.